Voters most battered by the economy still favor Obama

 Whether Americans see themselves as achieving that dream - and whether they think Obama or Romney might make it easier to get there - is fundamental to the election.

 In Reuters/Ipsos surveys, when those whose families have suffered job losses, income cuts or foreclosures were asked if "people in this country can still live the American Dream," 53 percent agreed they can.

 It is a slim majority, but it suggests that on La Placita Avenue, in the surrounding streets and across the United States, the strivers outnumber the skeptics.

-(This version of the story has been corrected to fix headline to voters most battered by economy from voters in general)
+(This version of the story corrects the headline to voters most battered by economy from voters in general.)